 We show that you or your spouse served in a combat zone, a qualified contingency operation, or a hazardous duty station during the tax year specified on your notice.
 As a result, you may be eligible for tax deferment.

 What you need to do

-- Read your notice carefully — it will explain why we are asking you to send us information about your service.
+- Read your notice carefully.
+It will explain why we’re asking you to send us information about your service.

-- Complete section 1 of the Response form included with your notice and mail or fax it to us by the date shown on the notice.
+- Complete section 1 of the Response Form we included, and mail or fax it to us by the date shown on the notice.
 Be sure to include the required supporting documentation.

 What deferments are available to those who serve in a combat zone?